Mustafoski/Mustafoski.github.io/_posts/javascript/2026-05-02-Century frin War.md

----
-# Implementation Details
+⚙️ Implementation Details

-## Parameter
+Parameters
-year: The year for which the century needs to be determined.
+year (Number): The year for which the century needs to be determined (e.g., 1905, 1700).

-## Logic
+Step-by-Step Logic
-      * Divide the year by 100 to calculate its century value.
+Divide the year by 100 to calculate its base century value.

-      * Check whether the year is evenly divisible by 100.
+Evaluate whether the year is evenly divisible by 100 using the modulo operator (year % 100 === 0).

-      * If the remainder is 0, the year falls at the end of a century, so return the calculated century.
+Exact Centuries: If the remainder is 0, the year falls exactly at the end of a century (like 1700 or 2000).
+In this case, simply return the calculated century value.

-      * Otherwise, round the result down using Math.floor() and add 1 to get the correct century.
+Partial Centuries: If there is a remainder, it means the year is partway through the next century.
+Round the base calculation down using Math.floor() and add 1 to get the correct, current century.

-      * Return the resulting century number.
+Return the final calculated century number.

 ---